Avelalien/final_project/README.md

 Original [CSV Table](https://projects.fivethirtyeight.com/soccer-api/club/spi_matches.csv)

 The CSV file had a lot of leagues including second division teams.
-However I wanted to look at the teams from first-division teams in Europe as well as the EUFA Champions Europa League.
+However I wanted to look at the teams from first-division teams in Europe as well as the EUFA Champions.

 These Leagues and their id's are
 * French Ligue 1-1843